LaunchCodeEducation/java-web-dev-curriculum/content/data-types/reading/some-java-practice/_index.md

 originalAuthorGitHub: Courtney Frey # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: Courtney Frey # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: speudusa # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: 2023-06-27T09:27:57-05:00 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-08-31T06:16:54-05:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Let’s move beyond our “Hello, World” example and explore a simple temperature conversion program.
 We want our function to convert a Fahrenheit temperature to Celsius.